mugaber/node/README.md

 # Node fundamentals

+Here i will try to document the things i know and learn about node

-1. files: reading and writing files
+- files: reading and writing files
+- event loop